Indra (2025 film)

-Indra is a 2025 Tamil-language Indian action thriller film written and directed by debutant director Sabarish Nanda, starring Vasanth Ravi and Mehreen Pirzada in the lead roles, alongside Sunil, Anikha Surendran, Rajkumar, Sumesh Moor and Kalyan.
+Indra is a 2025 Indian Tamil-language action thriller film written and directed by debutant director Sabarish Nanda, starring Vasanth Ravi and Mehreen Pirzada in the lead roles, alongside Sunil, Anikha Surendran, Rajkumar, Sumesh Moor, and Kalyan.
 The film was jointly produced by A.R.Jaffer Sadiq under his JSM Productions and Irfan Malik under his Emperor Entertainment banners.

 Indra had the theatrical release on 22 August 2025 and OTT release on 19 September 2025.